-Upon viewing the Ligue 1 landscape and the big hitters who dominate, you would be forgiven for thinking that France’s one boastful Champions League winning club resides in the capital.
-Perhaps the Qatari-backed mega-club have it nestled amongst a stash of domestic silverware spanning a decade?
+Upon viewing the Ligue 1 landscape and the big hitters who dominate, you would be forgiven for thinking that France’s one boastful Champions League-winning club resides in the capital.
+Perhaps the Qatari-backed mega-club has it nestled amongst a stash of domestic silverware spanning a decade?
 Well, the 64,400 onlookers in Munich’s Olympiastadion who witnessed a Didier Deschamps captained Olympique de Marseille side in 1992/93 can recite a different tale.

-An underdog story revered in the port city of Marseille but not since replicated in France.
+It’s an underdog story revered in the port city of Marseille but something not since replicated in France.

-It could be labelled a love story, of sorts.
-Euphoric, vivid memories of the somewhat unexpected European triumph lines the foundations of the adoring, football-mad city.
-It is a topic of conversation occasionally washed up on shore at the quayside fish market at Vieux Port as the local fisherman gather their morning catch, and a topic forever welcome in the vicinity of the Stade Vélodrome.
+It could be labelled a love story of sorts – euphoric, vivid memories of the somewhat unexpected European triumph line the foundations of the adoring, football-mad city.
+It is a topic of conversation occasionally washed up on shore at the quayside fish market at Vieux Port as the local fisherman gather their morning catch and a subject forever welcome in the vicinity of the Stade Vélodrome.

-Didier Deschamps, kitted out in white and sky blue, donning a captain’s armband snug on his left arm with the Champions League trophy aloft and a beaming grin from ear to ear.
-The image so fondly remembered by fans of an Olympique de Marseille persuasion.
+Didier Deschamps, kitted in white and sky blue, donning a captain’s armband snugly on his left arm with the Champions League trophy aloft and a beaming grin from ear to ear.
+The image is so fondly remembered by fans of an Olympique de Marseille influence.

 The city that embraced him as a player would enjoy another stint with their former captain.
-This time it would be in a managerial capacity, a decade before Deschamps oversaw the World Cup trophy’s return to his homeland.
+However, this time it would be in a managerial capacity, a decade before Deschamps oversaw the World Cup trophy’s return to his homeland.